RingoDev/BeginnerBoost/notes/README.md

 I will try to get tmux set up as soon as possible to be able to have my notes always open and available while i try different stuff.
 Another thing to tackle today could be to add a bit of styling to the page by adding a different template html file to pandoc.

+### Day 6

+Today I installed OpenVPN and got it working with the free protonvpn server which I highly recommend.
+Additionally, I also got some aliases and scripts going to make my workflow easier and faster.
+I will work on the html template tomorrow.